 Change your medium

 So if writing a blog post isn’t working for you, try creating a video, making a Pinterest board, or creating a multimedia presentation.
+Integrating a mix of online and local advertising can amplify your reach, allowing you to target both tech-savvy consumers and those who prefer traditional media.
 The best possible outcome means that you’ll end up with a new way to discuss the product in question; the worst option is that you’ll understand the product better.
 Not such a bad outcome in the end.
+Logos can serve as a visual shorthand, capturing the essence of your product and making it instantly recognizable, thereby elevating your brand’s position in the consumer’s mind.

 In general, most products are very interesting to someone, and at some level.
-If you can find out who finds a product interesting, you’re halfway to finding them interesting yourself.
-Don’t let something being boring be an excuse to let your marketing be slipshod.
+If you can find out who finds a product interesting, you’re halfway to finding it interesting yourself.
+Don’t let something boring be an excuse to let your marketing be slipshod.

 What techniques do you recommend when you’re trying to get interested in a product that you don’t personally find interesting?